dansan-dsn/node-todo/README.md

 - Add, edit, delete, and view todos
 - User-friendly interface
 - Built with modern JavaScript(Reactjs) and Node.js
+- Use of typescript for both client side and server side

 ## Technology Stack